 - using an approved, certified and audited translation vendor

-A Certificate of Translation Accuracy is issued at the end of the translation process, free of charge.
+Last but not least, Paspartu will issue a Certificate of Translation Accuracy at the end of the translation process, free of charge.
 This will attest to the accuracy and completeness of the translation and can be used with your regulatory body.

 Indeed, the MDR updates may sound tricky and are still causing a lot of confusion amongst medical device producers- luckily, Paspartu is here to help!
 The article below can show you how!